-Imagine walking around in the streets of Delhi in India… Everywhere you look, cows are wandering the streets, lying on sidewalks and making cars swerve.
+Imagine walking around the streets of Delhi in India… Everywhere you look, cows are wandering the streets, lying on sidewalks and making cars swerve.
 Now replace Delhi by Athens and cows by dogs.
 Do you get the picture?
 So, what is the deal with all those stray dogs in Athens?

 This article is part of the BoB report series in which we conduct interviews and report about cultural events and local experiences.

-Ok, it’s a bit exaggerated, but there are definitely a hell of a lot dogs in Athens.
+Ok, it’s a bit exaggerated, but there are definitely a hell of a lot of dogs in Athens.
 The current estimation is roughly 2 million dogs (and cats).
 I first noticed them when visiting the Acropolis: big, friendly dogs walking around the ruins or sleeping against pillars.

 “What’s the deal with all those stray dogs?”
 I asked our walking tour guide.